Hazakim: Music career

-In January 2016 the brothers released a music video for a single entitled "Don't Forget the Ayin" which was shot on location in Tel Aviv and Jerusalem Israel.
+In January 2016 the brothers released a music video for a single entitled "Don't Forget the Ayin" which was shot on location in Tel Aviv and Jerusalem.
 According to the duo, the song was created to help "remove the stigma" surrounding Yeshua among Israelis, in what they call "the Jewish reclamation of Jesus."

 In December 2018 it was announced that Hazakim was set to release another album titled Origins, though no release date had been given.
 On February 1, 2019, they released Origins on Wrath and Grace Records, a burgeoning Christian hip-hop label.
 Reviews of the album were overwhelmingly positive; with some stating that Origins is the duo's best release to date, while others have compared its impact to their earlier Theophanies.
 The focus of Origins is to provide an argument or defense of biblical creationism and intelligent design.
 Origins includes production from Hazakim, as well as contributions from composer John Campbell, as well as hip-hop producers SPEC, Sean Rocktight Jones (Walter Rocktight) and Devin Morrison.

+In June 2025, the duo released their first single in 6 years titled "Two Cities that Burned".
+The song, with its contemporary style drums and trap music cadence over a theatrical string sample, uses the biblical story of divine wrath against the ancient cities of Sodom and Gomorrah as a parallel to the present day.
+The music video for the song, set in a school classroom, features themes of divine judgment, media propaganda, and social indoctrination.
+"Two Cities that Burned" was released on the Wrath and Grace platform.

+The video for "Two Cities that Burned" was reviewed and featured on the "Podcraft" podcast show of Wu-Tang Clan affiliate Killah Priest, who praised the song as "superb" and touted it as one of the best uses of the "modern flow" that he has heard.

 In addition to vocals, Mike and Tony do the majority of their own production.
-The brothers now reside in Broward County, Florida where they are both married with children.
+The brothers now reside in Broward County, Florida.

+Political views

+In 2024, during the 2024 pro-Palestinian protests on university campuses, during which Jewish students were threatened and barred from entering facilities on campuses across America, Anthony was discovered as attempting to uncover antisemitism among the University of South Florida's progressive anti-Israel activist circle.
+Anthony is reported to have given a false name and identity, in an effort to expose or rule out dangerous sentiments against Jews, from individuals affiliated with the school's protest movement.
+While accusations of conservative political motives were touted by progressive journalists, the details and motives of the controversy have never been confirmed by Hazakim or its affiliates.